This post I published in Febr 2012 – had only been blogging for 14 days – so I have updated and here it’s again.

 Phone; (33) 91 36 55

-And as the Danish say – when does a Carlsberg taste the best … every time!
+As the Danish say – when does an Aalborg beer taste the best … EVERY TIME!
 Copenhagen taste the best every time too!

-Photos provided by; persvarld.se /siemens.com /magentogallery.com sv.wikipedia.org / gulfmannpic.blogspot.com / exposureoflife.com / gisgeo.dk /cyckling-embassy.de / duaumea.blogspot.com / dpreview.com / executive-perks.com / wikiinfo.org/penguinbay.net/paulmertz.nl/royalsmushicafe.dk/visitaaborg.dk
+Photos provided by and thanks to; persvarld.se /siemens.com /magentogallery.com sv.wikipedia.org / gulfmannpic.blogspot.com / exposureoflife.com / gisgeo.dk /cyckling-embassy.de / duaumea.blogspot.com / dpreview.com / executive-perks.com / wikiinfo.org/penguinbay.net/paulmertz.nl/royalsmushicafe.dk/visitaaborg.dk